Cubically/cube-tools/README.md

  - PHP >= 7.2
  - PHP-GD >= 7.2
  - LibPCRE3 >= 2:8.41-1.1
+ - C compiler
+ - GNU Make

-`./install-prereq` will install these for you.
+`bash/install-prereq` will install these for you.
 You need to have sudoer privileges.

+# Solver

+Outputs the cube formatted for the (readable) input of [this solver](https://github.com/Cubically/solver).

+### Usage

+    ./solver <dump.txt

+Append `--run-script` to use the solver's [Python script](https://github.com/Cubically/solver/blob/master/cube_convert.py).

+### Prerequisites

+ - C compiler
+ - GNU make
+ - Python 2